MicrosoftDocs/security/security-docs/operations/incident-response-playbook-password-spray.md

 Along with the above event IDs, collate the *Audit Event 1203 – Fresh Credential Validation Error*.

 1. Collate all successful sign-ins for this time on ADFS (if federated).
-A quick sign-in and logout (at the same second) can be an indicator of a password being guessed successfully and being tried by the attacker.
+A quick sign-in and sign out (at the same second) can be an indicator of a password being guessed successfully and being tried by the attacker.
 2. Collate any Microsoft Entra successful or interrupted events for this time-period for both federated and managed scenarios.

 <a name='monitor-and-collate-event-ids-from-azure-ad'></a>